 In distributed systems the capability-based access control model externalizes the authorization decision from the manager of the object being accessed, since it can be considered that a subject is authorized to use a resource when it receives the appropriate capability.
 Therefore, a key element in any capability-based system is the authority or authorities in charge of assigning and revoking capabilities to subjects.
 Capabilities must be made unforgeable, therefore subjects must not be able to fabricate artificial capabilities granting them access rights they have not been entitled.
-Another key design aspects in a capability-based system is to model the information contained by each capability, that is: i) the identification of the object whose access is being granted by the capability and ii) the permissions over the object.
+Another key design aspects in a capability-based system is to model the information contained by each capability, that is: i) the identification of the object.
 A brief overview of an example of a capability-based access control applied to RINA (assuming a single management domain, which is the scope of PRISTINE) is exposed in the following lines.